quantopian/zipline/docs/source/install.rst

 Compiling TA-Lib
 '''''''''''''''''
-You will also need to compile the TA-Lb library so its headers become available.
+You will also need to compile the `TA-Lib <https://www.ta-lib.org/>`_ library for technical analysis so its headers become available.

 You can accomplish this as follows:

 .. code-block:: bash